NatalyaApasova/rsschool-2019Q1-cv/cv.md

 ---------------

 My objective is to create and maintain optimally functional websites and applications as tools in achieving the company`s mission and vision.
-As a part of a competent web developing team, I intend to generate maximum traffic to these projects by showcasing high-quality SEO content, user- and mobile-friendly navigation, and promotion to as many social media platforms as possible.
-My years of experience enriched my understanding and skills in web development by working with projects across widely varied niches.
+As a part of a competent web developing team, I intend to generate maximum traffic to these project-blocks by showcasing high-quality SEO content, user- and mobile-friendly navigation, and promotion to as many social media platforms as possible.
+My years of experience enriched my understanding and skills in web development by working with project-blocks across widely varied niches.
 One of my goals includes constantly improving my expertise in web development.
 This being said, I look forward to becoming a useful part of the company.

 ---------------